jagregory/abrash-black-book/src/chapter-27.md

         out     dx,al           ;set the bit mask to draw this pixel mov     al,es:[di]      ;load the latches
         lodsb                   ;get the same two chunky pixels again ; and advance pointer to the next ; two pixels
-        stosb                   ;draw the second of the two pixels ror     ah,1            ;move mask to next pixel position jc      CheckMorePixels2 ;is next pixel in the adjacent byte? dec     di              ;no
+        stosb                   ;draw the second of the two pixels ror     ah,1            ;move mask to next pixel position jc      CheckMorePixels2;is next pixel in the adjacent byte? dec     di              ;no

 CheckMorePixels2: